Seteco/Somorrostro/statsd.md

 When sending multiple packets over UDP, it is important not to exceed the network MTU (ususally 1500 bytes minus a few bytes for the headers).

-Be carefull when you run multiple statsd instances on the same server.
+Be careful when you run multiple statsd instances on the same server.
 The UDP port will be shared among all of them, so only a part of the metrics will be received by netdata statsd.

 ## configuration

-This is the statsd configuation at `/etc/netdata/netdata.conf`:
+This is the statsd configuration at `/etc/netdata/netdata.conf`:

 ```
 [statsd]